Caelent/CryptogramSolver/README.md

 The purpose of this project is to create a program that can solve a given cryptogram.

+I have written the project in both C# and Java.
+All files are located under the src folder.
+All the C# files are located in the cs folder, and all of the Java files are under the java folder.

 I used a file located on a UNIX system that contains hundreds of thousands of words as my dictionary.
 A few things to note on this point: